syncfusion-content/javascript-docs/js/Diagram/Services.md

 control: ejDiagram
 ---

-#Diagram CRUD services
+# Diagram CRUD services

-## Binding Shapes Data
+## Get Shape Data

 ### Description

-Fetch and bind the records from database to shapes.
+Fetch the collection of records from database and further it will be used to generate the shapes.

 ### URL
 [http://js.syncfusion.com/demos/ejservices/api/JSDiagram/GetShapeData](http://js.syncfusion.com/demos/ejservices/api/JSDiagram/GetShapeData)